 Frequently asked questions about graduation requirements

 If you don't find what you're looking for or need more information, please contact your student's high school counselor.

 - How do students demonstrate college and career readiness to meet Colorado graduation requirements?

 Students may demonstrate readiness in several ways.
 First, students may demonstrate readiness via an approved assessment (see the College and Career-Ready Measures web page) by receiving a score that meets or exceeds the criteria in both mathematics and English.
-Alternatively, a student could demonstrate college or career-readiness via an industry certificate, capstone project, or college course experience, such as concurrent enrollment or advanced placement.
+Alternatively, a student could demonstrate college or career-readiness via an industry certificate, capstone project, or college course experience, such as concurrent enrollment.